hellenike/textbook/docs/topics/aorist/index.md

 To learn this tense + mood, you will need to learn the person and number in all three voices: active, middle, and passive.

 As you learn it for any particular verb, you will notice that not all verbs appear in all three voices.
-For example, the verb γίγνομαι "to become" always and only uses the middle voice.
+For example, in the aorist indicative the verb γίγνομαι "to become" always and only uses the middle voice.

 The aorist tense forms the active and middle voices from the *third* principal part; it forms the passive voice from the *sixth* principal part.
 So you will need to pay attention to the principal parts for any particular verb to see what forms are possible.
 For example, if the third principal part appears in the middle voice, that implies that no active forms are used.
 If a verb does not have a sixth prinicipal part, that implies that no passive forms are used.